PEAKE-Technology-Partners/peakeutils/README.md

 Install with a userscript extension like [ViolentMonkey](https://violentmonkey.github.io) or [TamperMonkey](https://www.tampermonkey.net) *(untested)*.
 Set the @match variable to the base Url of your Manage instance.
 Ex: `@match https://manage.mydomain.tld/*`

-## Search URLs
+## Quick Search URLs
-Used in your browser to quickly lookup tickets & computers.
+Used in your browser to quickly lookup tickets & search for computers.
 [Details](quicksearch-urls.md)

 ## LastPass CLI util: lp-fzf
-Filter quickly search/filter LastPass on the commandline, then copy password to clipboard.
+Search LastPass on the commandline, then copy password to clipboard.
 1000% faster than using the web ui/extension.

 Requires: WSL/Linux/Mac, [lastpass-cli](https://github.com/lastpass/lastpass-cli), [fzf](https://github.com/junegunn/fzf)

 *Note:* on WSL, you may need to use https://github.com/Konfekt/win-bash-xclip-xsel for Windows clipboard integration.
 Installation script to come.

-## Powershell: download-from-github.ps1
+## Powershell Script: download-from-github.ps1
-Powershell script to download (and optionally, run) other powershell scripts from any URL or private GitHub repo (assuming you have a token).
+Powershell script to download (and optionally, run) other powershell scripts from any URL or GitHub repo.
+Downloading from a private GitHub repo requires a repo token.

 Usage:
 ```powershell